Our guide to selling property at auction

 If you would like to go ahead, you will need to sign our Terms & Conditions with the valuer or return them to our auction team with your identification.
 If you are selling via our live-streamed auction, you will also be required to pay a listing fee to enter the property.
 We will prepare the draft property description and send it to you for your approval.

 We will commence marketing as soon as we receive your signed instructions.
 The property will be uploaded to the three leading portals to include Rightmove, Zoopla and OnTheMarket as well as our website and Facebook Marketplace, erect an auction board, prepare a 360° virtual tour and draw up a bespoke marketing plan.
 The marketing plan usually consists of email alerts to our extensive electronic database, social media, inclusion in our PDF catalogue, any local and/or national press advertising, and PR if applicable.

 Viewings and offers

-Any offers we receive in advance of the auction that are above your guide price will be confirmed to you in writing.
+Any offers we receive in advance of the auction that are above your guide price will be confirmed to you by email.
 We will offer our advice and recommendations as to whether we feel you should consider accepting a pre-auction offer, or if we feel you should let the property go to the auction.
 If you wish to accept an offer, the property will be sold early and withdrawn from the auction as soon as the purchaser has paid their 10% deposit and exchanged contracts, giving you all the benefits of a usual auction sale.